aspose-barcode/Aspose.BarCode-Products/barcode/en/java/_index.md

     <p class="barcode-gen-lcs-disclaimer">* By uploading your files or using the service you agree with our <a href="https://about.aspose.com/legal/terms-of-use" rel="nofollow noreferrer" target="_blank">Terms of use</a> and <a href="https://about.aspose.com/legal/privacy-policy" rel="nofollow noreferrer" target="_blank">Privacy Policy</a>.</p>
 <div id="code" class="codeblock"><h3>Code to be executed - Java</h3><pre>
 <code class='java hljs'>
-<span class="hljs-comment">// Create an instane of the BarcodeGenerator class</span>
+<span class="hljs-comment">// Create an instance of the BarcodeGenerator class</span>
 <span class="hljs-type">BarcodeGenerator</span> <span class="hljs-variable">generator</span> <span class="hljs-operator">=</span> <span class="hljs-keyword">new</span> <span class="hljs-title class_">BarcodeGenerator</span>(EncodeTypes.<span class="barcode-gen-lcs-type-param">QR</span>);

 <span class="hljs-comment">// Specify the code text</span>